-- where changes to the regulatory structure of the market, such as market liberalisation, or tighter environmental constraints, will change the nature of competition - 4.22 However, there may be instances where there could be multiple counterfactuals.
+- 4.22 However, there may be instances where there could be multiple counterfactuals.
 In these instances, CCCS will generally adopt the most likely scenario as the counterfactual. - 4.23 CCCS will consider all available evidence to decide on the relevant counterfactual.
 In doing so, CCCS will assess the credibility of the counterfactual proposed by the merging firms and may request for supporting evidence.
 Such evidence must be consistent with the firm's own internal premerger assessments. - 4.24 The focus of CCCS's analysis is on the effects that the merger situation has on competition.
 Competition concerns that do not result from the merger situation under consideration and are likely to exist in the counterfactual are outside CCCS's remit in merger assessment.
 However, they may be matters which are appropriate for CCCS to consider in relation to the section 34 prohibition and/or section 47 prohibition.

-5 ASSESSMENT OF A MERGERMARKET DEFINITION AND MARKET SHARES ANALYSIS
+5 MARKET DEFINITION AND MARKET SHARE ANALYSIS